 You don’t know a thing about web design, you say?
 That’s totally fine because not everyone starts out as web design experts.
 More than that, there are web design services that can help you out.

 Agencies that start their SEO business don’t necessarily have an initial background in website design and development.
-Those who have been in the industry for some time might have an idea of what constitutes a well-designed website and use their knowledge to make their website suited for lead generation.
+Those who have been in the industry for some time might have an idea of what constitutes a well-designed website and use their knowledge to make their website suited to generate leads.

 But if you’re new or re-learning website design, start with the fundamentals:

 - Intuitive navigation – Don’t make your potential customers guess where links and buttons take them.
 Make it easy.

 - Use images and whitespace – Pages with walls of text won’t convert.
 Put relevant images and use white space to break up the text.

 - Make it look nice – Your leads will want to see a nice looking website before they give you their contact information.